alexpovel/latex-cookbook/README.md

 2. The **image** is then built accordingly, resulting in a large-ish file that contains an executable environment.
-   For example, if we install a comprehensive `TeXLive` distribution, the image will be more than 2 GB in size.
+   For example, if we install a comprehensive `TeXLive` distribution, the image can be more than 2 GB in size.

    This Docker image can be distributed.